ubccpsc/310/resources/readings/cookbooks/git.md

 Once this branch is on the git server, you can create a pull request using the GitHub web interface.

+Managing branches is a complex topic; a more detailed 310-centric view of branching can be found in the [branches tutorial](https://github.com/ubccpsc/310/blob/main/resources/other/branches.md).

 <a name="recovery"></a>
 ## Recovering from bad git state